A person can only be shit on for so long before they tire of cleaning up your excrement. Just saying….

 Sometimes crazy old men should just quit dreaming about little silver sports cars and be happy with their beat up old 148,000 mile red 4×4. (heavy sigh)

 Waking up every morning, putting both feet on the floor, and taking a step forward.
 No matter what life hands you.

-a wife's journey through Aortic Aneurysm surgery
+journey through Aortic Aneurysm surgery

 A unique perspective on Spirituality, Philosophy and Love.